thanhnguyen2187/islet/site/content/posts/leetcode-853-car-fleet.md

 line.
 This happens when:

 - One is slower, but starts closer to the finish line
-- The other is faster, but starts further to the end
+- The other is faster, but starts farther to the end

 For example: